It’s been exactly 98 years since a giant wave of molasses killed 21 people in Boston

 In 2015, an engineer who studied the disaster told the Globe that several design flaws in the steel tank, including thin walls, led to the catastrophic rupture.

-As Park wrote, the vast number of emergency responders and sightseers visiting the seen of the disaster during its cleanup also led to molasses being tracked across the Greater Boston area.
+As Park wrote, the vast number of emergency responders and sightseers visiting the scene of the disaster during its cleanup also led to molasses being tracked across the Greater Boston area.

 “Everything a Bostonian touched was sticky,” he said.